 Brahmi is also known for its dosha-balancing qualities.
 It not only balances and refreshes pitta, but also actively reduces excess kapha.
 Brahmi can also pacify vata imbalances, especially when combined with other vata-reducing herbs like ashwagandha.

-According to Ayurvedic texts, Brahmi ghee is an essential medicine for the mind and heart that should be kept in every home.
+According to Ayurvedic texts, brahmi ghee is an essential medicine for the mind and heart that should be kept in every home.
 It can be taken in small amounts daily to maintain good health.
-As a milk decoction, the herb is an excellent brain tonic particularly when it is combined with Ashwagandha.
-Bhrami taken with Holy Basil and a little black pepper is suitable for all kinds of fevers.
-A cup of Bhrami tea made with honey before meditation is great to aid the practice.
+As a milk decoction, the herb is an excellent brain tonic, particularly when combined with ashwagandha.
+Brahmi taken with holy basil and a little black pepper is recommended for all kinds of fevers.
+Many people find that drinking a cup of brahmi tea sweetened with honey before meditation greatly enhances their practice.

 Source:Vasant Lad and David Frawley,The Yoga of Herbs: An Ayurvedic Guide to Herbal Medicine, Lotus Press (January 25, 1986).

 The sole purpose of these articles is to provide information about the tradition of Ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure, or prevention of any disease.